 - Wearing protective covering like hats, sunglasses, sleeves, and sunscreen with about SPF 30

 - Limiting your time outdoors between 10:00 a.m. and 3:00 p.m. to avoid coming in contact with the strongest UV rays of the day

 Too much sun exposure and UV radiation will burn the skin and damage the skin cells’ DNA, increasing one’s risk for developing melanoma and other types of skin cancer.

 No matter how much we love to be out in the sun, it is vital that we are safe from the dangers of sun-induced skin cancer.
 One of the best ways is to do this is to have regular skin checks to detect early signs of trouble.

 To the untrained eye, it can be difficult to identify the troublesome spot, especially because melanoma does not always conform with the usual signs associated with it.

 Detecting melanoma at its earliest stages is the key to survival.
 Research shows that the five-year survival rate for stage 1A and stage 1B melanoma is 97% and 92% respectively.

 So if you have haven’t had a full body skin check in a while we recommend getting checked and getting peace of mind.
-See your GP or a skin cancer and melanoma detection specialist clinic like Molemap by Dermatologists.
+See your GP or a skin cancer and melanoma detection specialist clinic like MoleMap.
 You can visit our website to find a skin clinic near you.